Shintaro Mochizuki

 Shintaro Mochizuki (Japanese: 望月 慎太郎, Mochizuki Shintarō, born 2 June 2003) is a Japanese professional tennis player.

 He has an ATP career-high singles ranking of world No. 92 on 10 November 2025 and a doubles ranking of No. 371 achieved on 18 October 2021.
-He is currently the No. 1 Japanese player.
+He is currently the No. 2 Japanese player.
 Mochizuki became the first Japanese male player in history to win a Grand Slam boys’ singles title at 2019 Wimbledon.
 Mochizuki achieved a career-high Junior ITF combined ranking of No. 1 on 15 July 2019.

 Early life

-Shintaro Mochizuki was born on June 2, 2003, in Kawasaki, Kanagawa, Japan.
+Shintaro Mochizuki was born in Kawasaki, Kanagawa, Japan.
 His name "Shintaro" was given by his father, inspired by the novelist and politician Shintaro Ishihara.

 He started playing tennis at the age of 3.
 As a fifth grader, he represented Kawasaki Municipal Mukai Elementary School at the 32nd First Life National Elementary School Tennis Championship and managed to reach the semifinals.

 At the age of 12, he passed the selection test for the Masaaki Morita Tennis Fund and went to the United States to train at the IMG Academy in Florida.
 He began attending N High School in 2019.

 Career

-2019: Juniors
+2019: First Japanese man in a Junior major final

-In 2019 Mochizuki won the Wimbledon title after becoming the first Japanese male to reach a Grand Slam juniors singles final.
+In 2019 Mochizuki won the Wimbledon title after becoming the first Japanese male player to reach a Grand Slam juniors singles final.
 In September that year, he led the Japanese team to win the Junior Davis Cup in Orlando, Florida.

 2021: ATP and Masters debuts

 In February, Mochizuki made his ATP main draw debut as a wildcard at the 2021 Singapore Tennis Open where he lost to Altug Celikbilek in straight sets.

 In March, he qualified for his first ATP Masters 1000 main draw at the 2021 Miami Open having been given a wildcard for the qualifying competition.

+He received a wildcard for the qualifying event at the 2021 Wimbledon Championships where he defeated Hugo Gaston to reach the second qualifying round.